Skip to main content

 Understanding contemporary range shifts

 There is abundant evidence that species are already shifting their geographic ranges in the directions expected from climate change trends, and some of the best evidence comes from UK invertebrates.
 However, it is still a challenge to understand why some species shift more than others, whether habitat fragmentation is holding species back, and what conservationists could do to help.
 The Silver-spotted Skipper butterfly, which I have studied since 2011, is an exemplar species where we understand how populations respond to temperature, and how habitat structure and dispersal determine where populations persist at larger scales.
 For this species, we can explain its range expansion since the 1980s with metapopulation models – it has expanded to colonise hundreds of new patches even though it is restricted to seminatural calcareous grassland.
 We have also shown how especially hot (south-facing) patches and especially hot years have helped the expansion, and how actively-managed patches are more likely to be colonised.
 Another warmth-loving butterfly, the Grizzled Skipper, is by contrast failing to expand its range.
-My current PhD student Fiona Bell is investigating what may be constraining Grizzled Skipper populations, in collaboration with the charity Butterfly Conservation.
+My PhD student Fiona Bell investigated what may be constraining Grizzled Skipper populations, in collaboration with the charity Butterfly Conservation.

 Research grants